-Choosing audio systems.
-The first thing that you have to do when choosing a larger stereo system is to ask yourself what exactly do you want to achieve.
-Are you planning to move from one room to your present home to a larger room?
+You are choosing audio systems.
+The first thing that you have to do when selecting a more extensive stereo system is to ask yourself what exactly do you want to achieve.
+Are you planning to move from one room to your present home to a more important place?
 Or are you planning to relocate and will have a larger listening room at your new residence.

-A larger system will give you more headroom and this is essential for movie playback.
+A more extensive system will give you more headroom, and this is essential for movie playback.
 But you must understand a CD ply back is not recorded and formatted the same way as a Blu-ray disc.
 And the sound will never be the same.
-First, you must decide what you really want to do and why do you want it.
+First, you must decide what you want to do and why do you want it.
 Then go to the next step.

 Cabling – Choosing audio systems

-After you have determined why you want to upgrade your system your next step is to check all your cabling is sufficient.
-If you have chosen wisely in your first system then you will already have a good quality power cord.
+After you have determined why you want to upgrade, your next step is to check all your cabling is sufficient.
+If you have chosen wisely in your first system, then you will already have a suitable quality power cord.
 Also a good quality pair of interconnect cables and last but not least a good quality pair of loudspeakers cables.

-You do not have to think about changing or upgrading cables as it is not really necessary.
+You do not have to think about changing or upgrading cables as it is not necessary.
 The cables you have are sufficient to supply most of the amplifiers, CD players, Blu-ray players, turntables and loudspeakers.
+Choosing audio systems

-When you are considering to move up to a larger system, you have to remember that everything has to work together.
+When you are considering to move up to a more extensive system, you have to remember that everything has to work together.
 Each component is like a link in a chain.
 Your system will only be as good as the weakest link.

-Many people do not understand and think if you buy a bigger better amplifier then everything will sound better but this is not the case.
-When we are talking about an audio system we are then introduced to synergy.
+Many people do not understand and think if you buy a bigger, better amplifier, then everything will sound better, but this is not the case.
+When we are talking about an audio system, we introduce synergy.

-Sometimes we are able to bend the rules just a little bit.
-And if we have chosen our components wisely when we built our first system then we are able to upgrade our system sound for less than we think
+Sometimes we can bend the rules just a little bit.
+And if we had chosen our components wisely when we built our first system, then we can upgrade our system sound for less than we think

-The amplifier we are using for our stereo playback is the first item to look at and is a simple operation to find an amplifier that will give you more power.
-We must look at how much power do you really need.
+The amplifier we are using for our stereo playback is the first item to look at and is a simple operation to find an amp that will give you more power.
+We must look at how much control do you need.

-The power output of an amplifier is rated differently between a Valve amplifier and a solid-state amplifier which causes confusion.
-If a person does not understand exactly how much power is really necessary, this can become a real problem.
+The power output of an amplifier is rated differently between a Valve amplifier and a solid-state amplifier which confuses.
+If a person does not understand precisely how much power is vital, this can become a real problem.

 Upgrade – Choosing audio systems

 The first thing to decide upon is how much do you want to spend to get more power into your system.
-At this point, I need to remind you that you will pay more money but only get a small difference in the level of sound output that you actually hear.
-This is due to the way in which the sound is actually measured.
+At this point, I need to remind you that you will pay more money but only get a small difference in the level of sound output that you hear.
+And, is due to how the sound is measured.

 The change of an amplifier does much more than give you a power increase.
-It also gives more dynamics, transparency, better separation, bigger sound stage and a better tonal range.
-By changing a valve amplifier from say 10 watts to 18 watts, will give to a very big difference in the sound heard.
+It also provides more dynamics, transparency, better separation, bigger sound stage and a better tonal range.
+By changing a valve amplifier from say 10 watts to 18 watts, will give to a considerable difference in the sound heard.
 But by changing a solid-state amplifier from say 10 watts to 25 watts then you will only hear a small increase.

 If you have chosen your speakers correctly, it should not be necessary to change the speakers under normal circumstance.
-An amplifier giving another say 20 watts of power will not really make much of a difference to the speakers you have.
-It is only when you are doing a very big upgrade with your amplifier that you will need to upgrade your speakers.
+An amplifier giving another say 20 watts of power will not make much of a difference to the speakers you have.
+It is when you are doing a massive upgrade with your amplifier that you will need to upgrade your speakers.

 If you want to upgrade your speakers because you want a different style or want a bit more bass or a larger room to fill, then a bigger cabinet is required.
-Usually, with a bigger cabinet, you will have a larger driver giving you a much better response which is a very good upgrade to have.
+Usually, with a bigger enclosure, you will have a more significant driver giving you a much better response which is a perfect upgrade to have.

-If you have decided that you want to change from a stereo amplifier to surround sound amplifier you must understand, surround amplifiers have a much higher power output and operate in a different way.
-You are always able to select the stereo function on the amplifier and use it as a conventional stereo amplifier.
+If you have decided that you want to change from a stereo amplifier to surround sound amplifier, you must understand.
+A surround amplifier has a much higher power output and operates differently.
+You are always able to select the stereo function on the amp and use it as a conventional stereo amplifier.
 But you must remember that it will have a different sound character than a stereo amplifier.

-If you have decided just to upgrade your amplifier and not change you should expect to pay 1200 to 1700 USD for an amplifier that will give a good improvement.
-If you are looking to upgrade your source machine then you should expect to pay 1500 to 2000 USD for a machine that will give you a good increase in performance.
+If you have decided just to upgrade your amplifier and not change you should expect to pay 1200 to 1700 USD for the amp that will give a good improvement.
+If you are looking to upgrade your source machine, then you should expect to pay 1500 to 2000 USD for a tool that will give you a good increase in performance.

 if you have enjoyed reading ‘choosing audio systems’, please share with friends – thank you.